dlebauer/ecological-forecasting-workflows-draft/Proposed paper structure.md

 * Are we saying any more than wanting to work with the cloud as if it's a permanently accessible alternative computer?
 * Identify some key advances in cloud that would really help
  * The ability to archive VMs of exactly your computer's state when produced results
+  * (Ilkay - SDSC has a new machine specifically for VM's?)
+  * PEcAn distributed as VM's
+  * iPlant now has a VM service
  * The production of data and code in the cloud
  * Remote access of data via cloud
  * Pushing processing to the cloud.